Socialist democracy: Support

 Leon Trotsky was the leader of the Left Opposition which advocated for an alternative set of policies to Stalin.

 Marxist theorist Leon Trotsky had proposed the election of a new Soviet presidium with other socialist parties on the basis of proportional representation in 1917.
 In his work, The Revolution Betrayed: What Is the Soviet Union and Where Is It Going?
 (1936), Trotsky argued that the excessive authoritarianism under Stalin had undermined the implementation of the First five-year plan.
 He noted that several engineers and economists who had created the plan were themselves later put on trial as "conscious wreckers who had acted on the instructions of a foreign power".

 He would later elaborate on the need for Soviet democracy in relation to the industrialisation period when questioned by the Dewey Commission in 1937:“The successes are very important, and I affirmed it every time.
 They are due to the abolition of private property and to the possibilities inherent in planned economy.
 But, they - I cannot say exactly - but I will say two or three times less than they could be under a regime of Soviet democracy”.

-Modern Trotskyists believe that Marxist-Leninist regimes will lead to the establishment of a degenerated or deformed workers' state, where the capitalist elite have been replaced by an unaccountable bureaucratic elite and there is no true democracy or workers' control of industry.
+Modern Trotskyists believe that Marxist-Leninist regimes will lead to the establishment of a degenerated or deformed workers' state, where the capitalist elite has been replaced by an unaccountable bureaucratic elite and there is no true democracy or workers' control of industry.

 Russian historian Vadim Rogovin attributed the establishment of the one-party Soviet socialist system to the conditions which were “imposed on Bolshevism by hostile political forces”.
 Rogovin further highlighted the fact that the Bolsheviks made strenuous efforts to preserve the Soviet parties such as the Socialist-Revolutionaries, Mensheviks, and other left parties within the bounds of Soviet legality and their participation in the Soviets on the condition of abandoning armed struggle against the Bolsheviks.
 Similarly, British historian E.H.
 Carr drew attention to the fact “the larger section of the party (the SR party) - V.R) had made a coalition with the Bolsheviks, and formally broke from the other section which maintained its bitter feud against the Bolsheviks”.